pik-piam/.github/profile/README.md

 ## Welcome to the pik-piam github page :wave:

 We develop tools (mainly in R) for use with data and models related to [PIK](https://www.pik-potsdam.de/en)'s research.
+Many of these are directly linked related to the [REMIND](https://github.com/remindmodel/remind) and [MAgPIE](https://github.com/magpiemodel/magpie) models, often dealing either with the pre- or post-processing.

 ### 💡 Get help:
 Need help with something?
 Check our new [Discussions](https://github.com/pik-piam/discussions/discussions) page, you'll find answers to many questions and the right place to ask new ones!